-We are confident that both Holle and Loulouka have high manufacturing quality, highly reliable formulations, and undergo frequent and strict inspection for trace chemicals and heavy metals.
+We are confident that both Holle and Loulouka have high manufacturing quality, highly reliable formulations, and undergo frequent and strict inspections for trace chemicals and heavy metals.

-✔️ Holle and Loulouka are similar for complying with, and often exceeding, modern manufacturing standards and practices.
+✔️ Holle and Loulouka are similar in complying with, and often exceeding modern manufacturing standards and practices.

 Note that while Holle may have higher quality ingredient sourcing, there is no evidence that this translates to any specific advantage of their formulas in terms of nutrition or trace chemicals.

 Tolerance & Sensitivity of Holle vs Loulouka